 - Encourage scholarly achievement in talented and highly motivated students

 - Promote a high level of knowledge related to nursing education and evidenced based practice

 - Promote degree advancement in nursing through the use of faculty mentors

 - Facilitate acquisition of research and leadership skills

 Potential honors students will be selected after the spring semester of their junior year and invited to participate in the program at the beginning of their senior year (fall semester).

 During the fall semester, they will be assigned to a faculty mentor, who will guide the student in completing the application for admission to the Honors Program.

 Students meeting the stated criteria of excellence can apply for admission to this program.
 If accepted, students will complete required coursework prior to graduation.
-Mentored by senior faculty throughout this educational experience, students can earn advanced standing when they enter the College’s PhD program.
+Mentored by senior faculty throughout this educational experience, students can earn advanced standing when they enter the college’s Doctor of Philosophy program.
 Honors students will be limited to five each year.